Sarahelma/Yr3ProjectData/README.md

 23/03/2025 - tests at home at 1m for different datarates and using dynamc payload

 24/03/2025 - some tests with plans to test upto 1.5km along middlewood way. after some initial test location was deemed unsuitable because curvature+trees impede LOS.

+Live DTI - live wireless CAN tests with DTI inverter.